stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

 ### Visual Studio Code

 The Microsoft releases of Visual Studio Code are proprietary software with telemetry enabled by default.
 Use the RPM packages that are provided by the [vscodium](https://github.com/VSCodium/vscodium) project.
+If you would prefer to use Flatpak packages, use [Visual Studio Code OSS](https://flathub.org/apps/details/com.visualstudio.code.oss).

-Visual Studio Code requires the library _libXss_, which is provided by the _libXScrnSaver_ package.
+Visual Studio Code and VSCodium require the library _libXss_, which is provided by the _libXScrnSaver_ package.
 Install this package before you install Visual Studio Code:

     sudo dnf install libXScrnSaver

-If you would prefer to use Flatpak packages, use [Visual Studio Code OSS](https://flathub.org/apps/details/com.visualstudio.code.oss).

-> Always review the documentation for extensions before you install them.
-Visual Studio Code extensions from Microsoft frequently use telemetry.
+Once you have installed Visual Studio Code or VSCodium, read [this article](https://www.stuartellis.name/articles/visual-studio-code/) for more information about using the editor.

 ### Setting The EDITOR Environment Variable